 - In Adaptive Bitrate mode, Ant Media Server transcodes incoming stream to the VP8 and H.264 stream and can send the appropriate one to the players.
 I mean some of the devices cannot play H.264 streams, for this case Ant Media Server can choose correct stream to send to that player.

 If only one of the codec is enabled, then Ant Media Server can only ingest, forward or transcode stream for that codec.

 Gap is Filled: Data Channel in WebRTC

-One of the other feature that is being asked by our users is data channel support.
-Some of our users are asking built-in chat support between stream publishers and stream players.
-We knew that WebRTC data channel can be used for that and lastly we’ve enabled data channel in WebRTC streaming.
+One of the other features that are being asked by our users is data channel support.
+Some of our users are asking for built-in chat support between stream publishers and stream players.
+We knew that the WebRTC data channel can be used for that and lastly we’ve enabled the data channel in WebRTC streaming.
 With the data channel support, you can use it for transferring any kind of data including binary or text between publishers and players.
-Let me show how to do that.
+Let me show you how to do that.

 You can enable WebRTC Data Channel in the web panel as shown below.

 Moreover, you can have some options for data delivery of players.
 There are basically three options